 Allen Taylor, Ph.D., Laboratory Director

-Senior Scientist and Professor, Nutrition, Biochemistry, and Ophthalmology
+Senior Scientist and Professor of Nutrition, Development, Molecular and Chemical Biology, and Ophthalmology

 Research focus: relationships between oxidative stress, protein metabolism, nutrient intake and risk for cataract and age-related retinopathy